Jayanth24/qualifyingOffer/README.md

         On Linux/Unix or MacOS: python3 -m pip install --user virtualenv On Windows: py -m pip install --user virtualenv

-4. Download this GitHub repository as a ZIP file (qualifyingOffer.zip) by clicking on the Code -> "Download ZIP" button at the top right of this page.
+4. Download this GitHub repository as a ZIP file by clicking on the Code -> "Download ZIP" button at the top right of this page.

-5. Extract qualifyingOffer.zip file into a folder on your Local Machine.
+5. Extract the downloaded ZIP file into a folder on your Local Machine.
 Change directory into the extracted folder.

 6. Create a Python Virtual Environment called 'env' inside the extracted folder by using one of the following commands (based on the Operating System being used):